project-archives/vim-builtin-packager/README.md

-You will either need to add this script into your .bashrc with a copy/paste or you could **source ~/vim-builtin-packager/bashrc_additions** from within your .bashrc in order that the functions are setup (adjust path to wherever you saved the repo.
+You will either need to add this script into your .bashrc with a copy/paste or you could **source ~/vim-builtin-packager/bashrc_additions** from within your .bashrc in order that the functions are setup (adjust path to wherever you saved the repo).

 The only other thing you need to do is add the following command to the top of your .vimrc file: